-In order to operate most effectively, a cross-functional team needs a structurally sound foundation at it’s core.
+In order to operate most effectively, a cross-functional team needs a structurally sound foundation at its core.
 A properly built design system walks a fine line.
 It needs to provide necessary parameters without hindering the exploration of new concepts.
-Creating the Rize Design System from scratch gave me the opportunity build a custom and intuitive structure.
+Creating the Rize Design System from scratch gave me the opportunity to build a custom and intuitive structure.
 Maintaining it for 2 years allowed me to test it with rounds of feedback to further improve it.

 The RDS was made for three different reasons: